CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    > **Note**: If you click on the **Open in Azure portal** button from the menu on the top, you will not be able to find the resources because we have not yet uploaded any logs to the Azure portal and without uploading any logs to Azure, you will not be able to view the Azure Arc data controller resource in the Azure portal.

-## Task 3: Create Azure Arc enabled SQL Managed Instance
+## Task 3: Create Azure Arc-enabled SQL Managed Instance

 In this task, you will be creating an SQL Managed Instance using Azure Data Studio.
 Azure SQL Managed Instance is the intelligent and scalable cloud database service that combines the broadest SQL Server database engine compatibility with all the benefits of a fully managed and evergreen platform as a service.